ROOT™ Periodontal & Implant Centers

 Serving the Greater Dallas Fort Worth Metro

-Tooth exposure is a procedure that involves uncovering a permanent tooth that has not yet erupted.
-This is done by making a tiny incision in your gum, through which the tooth can erupt.
-It is important to address impacted teeth because failure to do so can result in painful infections developing.
+Tooth exposure involves the uncovering of a permanent tooth that has not yet erupted.
+This is done by making a tiny incision in the gums, through which the tooth can erupt.
+It is important to address impacted teeth because failure to do so can result in painful infections developing and other major issues.

 Tooth Exposure & Uncovery Serving the Greater Dallas Fort Worth Metro